-PROGRAM OVERVIEW Successful organizations understand the unique capabilities of information technology and how its use enables efficient operations and effective support of organizational strategy.
+Successful organizations understand the unique capabilities of information technology (IT) and how its use enables efficient operations and effective support of organizational strategy.
 The design, development, implementation, and management of these systems require the creative efforts of individuals who understand both the technical and the business environments.
-Graduates with an information systems major are able to provide technical leadership in the changing arena of information technology, to recognize opportunities in the business environment for the application of technology, and to understand the diversity of cultural, ethical, and political values and the overall socio-economic context within which the modern enterprise operates.
+Graduates with a major in information systems (IS) are able to provide technical leadership in the changing arena of information technology, to recognize opportunities in the business environment for the application of technology, and to understand the diversity of cultural, ethical, and political values and the overall socio-economic context within which the modern enterprise operates.

-Information systems majors (1) develop an understanding of information technology and the roles it plays in the competitive strategy of the modern organization; (2) learn the technical skills by which systems and their supporting databases are developed and implemented; and (3) learn three or more programming languages so they can see solutions to common problems implemented in a number of ways within the computer environment.
+Information systems majors (1) develop an understanding of information technology and the roles it plays in the competitive strategy of the modern organization; (2) learn the technical skills by which systems and their supporting databases are developed and implemented; (3) recognize the need for data-related analytical decision making in a wide range of business functions, and (4) learn three or more programming languages so they can see solutions to common problems implemented in a number of ways within the computer environment.
 The programming languages studied are widely used within the business community.